hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 **domain** - if you have a domain name for your node, put the fully qualified domain name here.
 This information will be returned when status queries are made to your node's API.

-**lightNode** - if set to true, your node will run in light configuration.
+**lightNode.enabled** - if set to true, your node will run in light configuration.
 A light node does not keep full transaction & block information, which reduces the disk space requirements for running the software (old blocks & transactions are cleaned up periodically).
 Note that you can't switch from a light node back to running as a full node later on (you would need to restore from a full node snapshot).

-**blocksToKeep** - only used when lightNode = true.
+**lightNode.blocksToKeep** - only used when lightNode.enabled = true.
 Specifies how many recent blocks worth of block data & transactions should be kept by light nodes.
 Defaults to 30 days worth, assuming a perfect 3 second block time.

+**lightNode.cleanupInterval** - only used when lightNode.enabled = true.
+Amount of time, in ms (default is 600 seconds / 10 minutes), between internal cleanup activity that ensures the light node database does not grow too large.

 **rpcConfig.maxLimit** - max results to be returned from a rpc call, default is 1000

 **rpcConfig.maxOffset** - maximum allowable offset on a rpc call, with -1 being unlimited, default is -1

 **rpcConfig.logRequests** - if set to true, all requests to the json-rpc server will be logged, with IP and the body of the request, default is false

+**rpcConfig.disabledMethods.blockchain** - a list of blockchain RPC API methods that are unsupported on this particular node.
+By default getBlockRangeInfo is disabled, as this is a heavy, processor intensive call that should only be used on private nodes.

+**rpcConfig.disabledMethods.contracts** - same as above but for the contracts RPC API calls.
+By default, all these methods are enabled.

 **rpcWebsockets** - see documentation here: https://github.com/hive-engine/hivesmartcontracts/pull/5